-Washington, DC, April 15, 2019 — The New Civil Liberties Alliance proudly congratulates the Chairman of our Board of Advisors, the Honorable Janice Rogers Brown, who has been selected as one of three recipients of the distinguished 2019 Bradley Prizes.
+Washington, D.C. — The New Civil Liberties Alliance proudly congratulates the Chairman of our Board of Advisors, the Honorable Janice Rogers Brown, who has been selected as one of three recipients of the distinguished 2019 Bradley Prizes.
 Judge Brown is a retired judge of the U.S. Court of Appeals for the D.C.
 Circuit and a former Associate Justice of the California Supreme Court.
 Few judges have been as devoted to the U.S. Constitution and its underlying principles of liberty and the rule of law.
 Not only is she attached to ideals of constitutional liberty, but Judge Brown also sets the highest standards of personal integrity and moral decency.

 “Janice’s remarkable legal career stands out for her principled dedication to the rule of law and her commitment to an originalist interpretation of the Constitution,” said Rick Graber, President and CEO of The Bradley Foundation.
 “As a U.S. Court of Appeals judge, she vigorously defended individual liberties and steadfastly ruled against the expansion of government in our lives.
 We look forward to celebrating her accomplishments.”